trangdata/tpot-fss-ms/manuscript.md

 In the family of gradient boosted decision trees, XGBoost accounts for complex non-linear interaction structure among features and leverages gradient descents and boosting (sequential ensemble of weak classifiers) to effectively produce a strong prediction model.
 To obtain the optimal performance for this baseline model, we tune XGBoost hyperparameters using the `R` package `caret` [@6MvKCe21] version 6.0-80 with the repeated cross-validation algorithm and random search method.

-## Manuscript drafting
+### Manuscript drafting
-The manuscript is written using Manubot [@1GGGHdsew], a software that supports open paper writing collaboration via GitHub using the Markdown language.
+This manuscript is written using Manubot [@1GGGHdsew], a software that supports open paper writing collaboration via GitHub using the Markdown language.
 Manubot uses continuous integration to monitor changes and automatically update the manuscript.
-Consequently, the latest version of this manuscript is always available at https://lelaboratoire.github.io/tpot-ds-ms/.
+Consequently, the latest version of this manuscript is always available at [https://trang1618.github.io/tpot-ds-ms/](https://trang1618.github.io/tpot-ds-ms/).

 ## Results
 Our main goal is to test the performance of methods to identify features that discriminate between groups and optimize the classification accuracy.